nvoynov/marko/lib/assets/demo/src/fr/markup.md

 # Source Markup
 {{id: .markup, parent: fr}}

-The main and only entity in the system is [[fr.node]].
+The main and only entity in the system is [[fr.treenode]].
 The system shall provide the following abilities for the entity:

 @@list